 If you are buying a shed or a garden house from a company they should be able to let you know how heavy the structure is.
 If the shed or garden house is a bespoke design the engineer should let you know the weight.

 The use of the structure of course will also influence the load.
-For example a shed with a few tools in it will not be comparable to a home gym with a weight rack and a running machine.
+For example a shed with a few tools in it has a lot less load than a home gym with a weight rack and a running machine.

-If using screw piles the lateral load, the load placed on the structure by the wind, may also be a factor to take into account.
+When using screw piles the lateral load may also be worth considering, this is the load placed on the structure by the wind.

 Once all these factors have been taken into account.
 Move to step two.